How Long Does It Take To Recover From A Facelift

 • Numbness

 Bandages will probably be used to conceal the incisions.
 Bandages apply light pressure to reduce bruising and swelling.
-To drain extra blood or fluid, a tiny tube may be inserted beneath the skin behind both ears.
+A tiny tube may be inserted beneath the skin behind both ears to drain extra blood or fluid.

 In the initial days following surgery: